 The best way to foster employee engagement and well-being is to support employees.
 And one of the best ways to support employees is to focus on managers.
 Managers can use this free worksheet to help spot burnout in their direct reports.

 Everyone needs a break to recover.
-Employees pushing themselves to the limit at work is not only unproductive, it leads to burnout.
+Employees pushing themselves to the limit at work is not only unproductive, but it also leads to burnout.
 Managers should adjust workloads, create realistic expectations and be aware when someone has been going full throttle in overdrive for too long.
 While recovery time or breaks help deal with the symptoms of burnout, they don’t provide a real solution.
-Make sure managers focus on the root causes too.
+Make sure managers also focus on the root causes.

 Managers should meet with each of their direct reports each week for a one-on-one meeting.
 In this weekly meeting, managers should be sure to check on the employee’s overall well-being and address any issues that arise as quickly as possible.
 Design a plan for your employees to achieve their goals — balance is key.

 To achieve that balance, managers must watch for signs of excessive absenteeism and address them if they occur.
 One of the best ways to avoid overloading employees with work is to keep up with the regular workload.
 You can’t do that if employees are missing an excessive number of work hours.